 What is your favorite design style?

 I love the minimalist aesthetics and try to follow the Mis van der Rohe’s famous saying “Less is more”.
 I tend to create spaces where the quality is gained by their functionality, the color balance and the sharp contrast between different surfaces, materials, and lighting.
 All of this could be accomplished without unnecessary details.
 I prefer using organic architectural shapes, like curved, fluid forms inspired by nature.
-Green design is also something I found valuable and inspiring, especially when combined with energetic efficiency.
+Green design is also something I found valuable and inspiring, especially when combined with energy efficiency.

 The word is out that architecture was not your first love.
 So, finally, tell us something about your career as an artist.

 I’ve been painting almost all of my life.
 I’ve participated in many joint exhibitions and also held two of my own.
-I believe painting is one of the crucial reasons why I decided to become an architect.
-I consider architecture an all-inclusive, three-dimensional art form.
+I believe painting is one of the crucial reasons why I decided to become an architect since I consider architecture an all-inclusive, three-dimensional art form.
 Therefore, one might say I have moved from canvas to drawing the world we all live in.